chrisjsewell/jsonextended/README.md

 ejson.dict_to_html(jdict1,depth=3)
 ```

-To view the rendered JSON Output, seen in the Jupyter Notebook : https://chrisjsewell.github.io/
+To try the rendered JSON tree, output in the Jupyter Notebook, go to: https://chrisjsewell.github.io/

-### Nested Dict Manipulation
+### Nested Dictionary Manipulation

 ```python